susa-s/susa-s.github.io/essays/java-reflection.md

 *Difficulty: a thing that is hard to accomplish, deal with, or understand.*

 The first thing I would imagine everyone (except a friend of mine) would be thinking is..
 "What does 'One of the programming languages of all time' even mean?".
-And I know, it sounds silly.
-The phrase most similar to this that I am sure everyone has heard before is "The Greatest of All Time", so why didn't I put that as the title?
+The phrase most similar to this that I am sure everyone has heard before is "The Greatest of All Time".
+It sounds silly, I know, but it's how me and a friend of mine like to describe things that are very obviously not the greatest, (i.e. if we were to describe a meal we had which was obvious not great, we would say something like *'that was one of the meals of all time'*) we find it humorous.
+So why isn't JavaScript the greatest of all time?

 The answer may not be as deep or as exciting as some of you may have been hoping for, but truthfully the answer is that I simply just do not know if JavaScript is the greatest programming language of all time.
 My current knowledge and experience with languages is so so small that I feel it almost undeserving of me to really share my opinion on if I thought JavaScript was the greatest of all time.
 There are so many other languages that I need to try, and so many languages out there that I want to try, and maybe then I can revisit this topic and officialy give JavaScript the "Greatest of All Time" award.

 ## Right Now?

-Ever hear people ragging on engineering companies for delivering late and way over budget?
-Well, some engineering jobs are really difficult, especially if the requirements and funding are undulating underneath you.
-Because of the nature of the problem, sometimes engineering firms require large amounts of engineers and workers, inviting further problems and delays.

-The Honolulu Rail project at home has become this sort of poster child of failure, budget overrun and overall incompetence in Hawaii.
-Well, working though regulatory boards and fiscal procedures in Hawaii seems like it's a mind bogglingly difficult job to do.
-Granted, there might be some fishy stuff going on, but I refuse to believe that everyone is involved for nefarious reasons.

-The problem of creating an unprecedented public transportation backbone on an island is difficult!
-I'm not sure we would have done it right, even if the best people were involved.

 ## In the context of relationships